Isolation Diagnosis

 I replace the blown fuse with a 3a re-settable fuse/breaker like the one shown above with the thermostat off in all modes (to avoid wasting fuses).
 I then close the door switch and see if the fuse blows; if it does not, then we can determine that there isn't a continuous short circuit in R.

 I then use a jumper wire and connect each switch leg (G, Y, W, O, W2, Y2, etc.) to the R terminal quickly and see if any of them trip the fuse or throw a spark.
 (Remember, this is 24v; it's not going to hurt you.)
-You will often find the circuit with the short that simply, and then you can further isolate until you find the exact part of the circuit causing the issue.
+You will often find the circuit with the short that easily, and then you can further isolate until you find the exact part of the circuit causing the issue.

 Let's say the Y circuit is the one blowing the fuse.
 You can then separate the two wires going to the condenser and the thermostat and tap one side at a time to R. If the conductor going outside is the one throwing the big spark/blowing the fuse, then that is the direction to focus.
 You then go outside and disconnect the Y wire at the condenser wire nut or terminal block.
 If the short continues, you know it is in the wire between the condenser and the furnace, not in the condenser.
 If it continues, then you know it is in the condenser or in the contactor itself.